 1. Camera Settings to Make Your Toy Photos Stand Out

 Toy photography often involves close up or extreme close up shots.
-Here are some things to keep in mind with your camera settings.
+Here are some things to keep in mind with your camera settings:

 Choose your lens wisely, and consider where you place the subjects.
-To create a decent depth of field, consider stacking your toy photos which I discuss at tip number 6.
+To create a decent depth of field, consider stacking your toy photos, which I discuss at tip number 6.

-When I’m photographing small details of toys, my camera’s auto focus gets confused.
+When I’m photographing small details of toys, my camera’s autofocus gets confused.
 I usually end up switching to manual focus and slowing down my work process.

-2. Gear For Toy Photography
+2. Prepare the Right Gear for Toy Photography

 Before you start clicking away at your chosen toys, it’s really important to make sure you have the right gear on hand.